zz-xx/soccerdata-scraper/README.md

 _reports_ folder contains the all complete season wise interactive visualization reports for each league, as seen through our interface.
 It's contents after selecting a league should look something like this.
 ![](/media/reportsfolder.PNG?raw=true)

+## Note
+While this has been extensively tested, some specific visualizations for some seasons might fail due to page changes or some other reasons.
+Even in such possibility, visualizations should still work for whatsoever data that was scraped and parsed without any issues.